• Skip to main content

 That said, curcumin seems to be safe to take with thyroid hormones, though I recommend that you take curcumin 30 to 60 minutes away from thyroid medications.
 It’s also a good idea to test your thyroid hormone levels while taking thyroid medications, to ensure your current supplement and medication regime is working for you.

-There is limited evidence suggesting that curcumin increases levels of sulfasalazine (Azulfidine), which is used for ulcerative colitis and rheumatoid arthritis, within the body.
-One study investigating the effects of curcumin in Japanese individuals, found that this herb increased levels of sulfasalazine by two to three folds.
-If you’re taking sulfasalazine and are concerned that curcumin may interact with it, I recommend discussing this concern with your healthcare provider.
+Do not take curcumin if you are currently taking the drug sulfasalazine.
+There is some evidence suggesting that curcumin increases levels of sulfasalazine (Azulfidine), which is used for ulcerative colitis and rheumatoid arthritis, within the body.
+One study investigating the effects of curcumin in Japanese individuals found that curcumin increased levels of sulfasalazine by two to three folds.
+[28]

 Possible Adverse Effects

-Additionally, some gene variations, such as MAO-A, can make certain individuals more sensitive to curcumin.
+The MAO-A gene variation can make certain individuals more sensitive to curcumin.
 If you have had your DNA analyzed through a company such as 23andMe and know that you have this type of mutation, you may want to limit your curcumin intake.

 Not all turmeric supplements are pure; some contain fillers like wheat, barley, or rye flour, all sources of gluten that can be particularly harmful for those with Hashimoto’s.